Decision guide

 Can I add ductless to a home that already has ducted heating?

 Yes, and it's a common upgrade.
 Adding a single ductless head to an awkward room (basement office, garage, sunroom, addition) costs $3,500-$5,000 and gives you independent control of that space without modifying your existing ducted system.
-This is the cheapest path to "fix one cold room" without redoing the whole HVAC system.
+Common scenarios: cooling a sun-baked addition that the central system never quite reaches, heating a basement office that the ducted system underdelivers, adding zone control to a primary bedroom for sleep-temperature preferences.

 Do indoor ductless heads look ugly?

-They're thinner than a flat-screen TV (about 8" deep) and come in white or off-white.
+Subjective, but modern units are slimmer than a flat-screen TV (about 8 inches deep) and come in white or off-white.
 Most homeowners mount them above eye level so they're unobtrusive.
-If aesthetics are a hard constraint, ask about "concealed-duct" or "cassette" mini-splits — they install in ceilings or short ductwork and look like flush vents.
+If aesthetics are a hard constraint, ask about "concealed-duct" or "cassette" mini-splits — they install in ceilings or short ductwork and look like flush ceiling vents.
+Concealed-duct units cost 30-50% more than wall-mounted equivalents but eliminate the visible head entirely.